bluehackrafestefano/Django_Tests_FS007/Django_Testing.md

 ## Next steps
 - Look at selenium recorder
-- Look at coverage tools
+- Look at code coverage tools
 - Try tests on your own projects
 - Deploy you code
 - Learn deployment automation, ansible etc.